-At that point in the project when construction activity is about to occur which could Affect the operation of a particular signal, the CONTRACTOR shall request the Department's concurrence, and the CONTRACTOR shall assume responsibility for operations and maintenance of that traffic signal.
-This request shall be in writing to the ENGINEER and shall have a written response.
-In the absence of the request, any activity of the CONTRACTOR which affects the operation of a signal shall be deemed evidence of the CONTRACTOR's assumption of responsibility for the operation and maintenance of the signal.
+At that point in the project when construction activity is about to occur which could affect the operation of any traffic signal within this project, the CONTRACTOR shall request the Department's concurrence, and the CONTRACTOR shall assume responsibility for maintenance of all traffic signals within this project.
+This request shall be in writing to the District Traffic Engineer and shall have a written response.
+In the absence of the request, any activity of the CONTRACTOR which affects the operation of any traffic signal within this project shall be deemed evidence of the CONTRACTOR's assumption of responsibility for the maintenance of all traffic signals within this project.